Athol McCredie: Biography and interview

 What books are on your bedside table?

 I don’t read in bed, so there is just Alan Watt’s 1957 classic The way of Zen, for dipping into if necessary.
-But my living room coffee table is weighed down with books to read, including Real Modern: Everyday New Zealand in the 1950s and 1960s by Bronwyn Labrum, Modern: New Zealand homes from 1938 to 1977 by Jeremy Hansen and Handcoloured New Zealand by David Alsop.
+But my living room coffee table is weighed down with books to read, including Real Modern: Everyday New Zealand in the 1950s and 1960s by Bronwyn Labrum, Modern: New Zealand homes from 1938 to 1977 by Jeremy Hansen and Handcoloured New Zealand by Peter Alsop.
 I think I can see a theme there!